fanoframework/fanoframework.github.io/error-handler/index.md

 - `TDecoratorErrorHandler` abstract error handler that is decorate other error handler.
 - `TConditionalErrorHandler` abstract error handler that is select one from two error handlers based on a condition.
 Descendant must implement its `condition()` abstract method.
 - `TBoolErrorHandler` error handler that is select one from two error handlers based on a condition specified in constructor parameter.
 - `TNotFoundErrorHandler` error handler that is select one from two error handlers based on a condition if the the exception is `ERouteHandlerNotFound`.
+This is provided so you can handle HTTP 404 error separately, for example, to display different HTML template for HTTP 404 error.
+- `TMethodNotAllowedErrorHandler` error handler that is select one from two error handlers based on a condition if the the exception is `EMethodNotAllowed`.
+This is provided so you can handle HTTP 405 error separately, for example, to use different HTML template for HTTP 405 error.
+- `TInternalServerErrorHandler` error handler that is select one from two error handlers based on a condition if the the exception is `EInternalServerError`.
+This is provided so you can handle HTTP 500 error separately, for example, to use different HTML template for HTTP 500 error.

-## Display verbose error message
+## <a name="display-verbose-error-message"></a>Display verbose error message

 `TFancyErrorHandler` and `TErrorHandler` are basic implementation of `IErrorHandler`, which display basic error information in HTML content type such as type of exception